United States Customs District of Salem and Beverly: Collector for the District (1789–1913)

 The first collector at the port of Salem following the American Revolution was Warwick Palfray.
 In 1784 he was succeeded by Joseph Hiller and when the collection of import duties was organised on a federal basis in 1789, Hiller was appointed collector.
 He had been an officer during the Revolution, as had his successor, William R. Lee.
 When Lee died in office, he was replaced by another soldier, James Miller.
 Miller was probably the most notable of the collectors to serve in Salem.
 He was a hero of the War of 1812, where he was made a general following his actions at the Battle of Lundy's Lane.
 He was a governor of the Arkansas Territory before being elected to Congress in 1824 for New Hampshire.
 However, he never took up his seat, being appointed instead collector for Salem.
 He served as collector for over 24 years, the longest term of any collector, before being replaced by his son.

 Collectors in Salem were not removed from office as frequently as the other officers, they generally only being replaced when their commissions expired.
-Charles Odell was the longest serving collector after 1849, with 12 years and the last collector, David M. Little, served for nearly ten years before the office was abolished in 1913.
+Charles Henry Odell was the longest serving collector after 1849, with 12 years and the last collector, David M. Little, served for nearly ten years before the office was abolished in 1913.